Lynch Fragments: 1963–1966: Early works, artistic and political background

-While few of the works reference specific instances of lynching, Edwards chose the title in order to bring "that scale of intensity and that kind of power" to each work in the series.
-He has reiterated several times that he did not want the sculptures to be viewed solely through the lens of formalist art discourse, or the study of art purely through its visual attributes without social or political contextualization, so he used the title to make viewers understand that the social context of the sculptures was inextricable from their visual form.
+While few of the works reference specific instances of lynching, Edwards chose the title to bring "that scale of intensity and that kind of power" to each work in the series.
+He also chose it because he did not want the sculptures to be viewed solely through the lens of formalist art discourse, the study of art purely through its visual attributes without social or political contextualization.

 1967–1978: Series paused, briefly restarted before full return

-Edwards continued producing Lynch Fragments sculptures until January 1967, stopping work on the series when he relocated from Los Angeles to New York.
-In his words, "I felt I had gotten good esthetic mileage out of them that I wasn't getting as much out of the larger-scale pieces", and he turned his focus to his other bodies of work like his painted outdoor sculptures and installations of barbed wire and chain.
+Edwards continued producing Lynch Fragments sculptures until January 1967, stopping when he relocated from Los Angeles to New York.
+In his words, "I felt I had gotten good esthetic mileage out of them that I wasn't getting as much out of the larger-scale pieces", and he turned his focus to works like his painted outdoor sculptures and installations of barbed wire and chain.

-He began making sculptures for the series again in 1973, largely as a response to pro-segregation demonstrations in New York and a rise in attacks on black people in his neighborhood, SoHo.
-He was also impelled to return to the series by his anger over the Vietnam War and the high casualties suffered by African Americans.
-The Lynch Fragments works from this period are slightly larger than the earlier sculptures and extend further off the wall.
-Art historian Catherine Craft characterizes the sculptures from 1973 as "more physically aggressive".
+He resumed work on the series in 1973, largely as a response to pro-segregation demonstrations in New York and a rise in attacks on black people in his neighborhood, SoHo.
+He was also impelled to return by his anger over the Vietnam War and the high casualties suffered by African Americans.
+The Lynch Fragments works from 1973 are slightly larger than the earlier sculptures and extend further off the wall, and art historian Catherine Craft characterizes them as "more physically aggressive".
 By the end of the year, Edwards had stopped making the sculptures once again, as he felt that the repetitive format was limiting his other work.

-In 1978, Edwards mounted a retrospective exhibition at the Studio Museum in Harlem, giving him the opportunity to view a large number of the Lynch Fragments sculptures installed together in a gallery for the first time in several years and inspiring him to begin making new works for the series again.
+In 1978, Edwards mounted a retrospective exhibition at the Studio Museum in Harlem which included sixteen Lynch Fragments sculptures, giving him the opportunity to view that many installed together in a gallery for the first time in several years and inspiring him to begin making new works for the series again.
 In addition, his new position teaching art at Rutgers University afforded him more stability and the funds for a larger studio, allowing him to experiment more with the series.
-Craft described Edwards's choice to begin work on the series again as "motivated by creative rather than political urgency", although several of the Lynch Fragments sculptures from after 1978 do reference in their titles current or recent events, among which are the 1976 Soweto uprising and the Iraq War (2003-2011).
+Craft described Edwards's choice to resume work on the series as "motivated by creative rather than political urgency", although several sculptures from after 1978 do reference current or recent events in their titles, including the 1976 Soweto uprising and the Iraq War (2003–2011).